 - Requests that the claimant submit reasonable documentation of the death of the borrower, such as a death certificate or other written evidence of the death of the borrower, within 30 days;

 - Requests that the claimant reasonable documentation regarding his or her status as a in-interest within 90 days.

 During these periods, the mortgage servicer may not foreclose.
 If the claimant fails to provide the necessary documentation by the deadline, the servicer may commence or continue foreclosure proceedings.
 If the claimant provides reasonable documentation that he or she is a successor in interest, the servicer must provide the claimant with basic loan information, including the loan balance, monthly payment amount, interest rate, interest reset dates and amounts, prepayment penalties if any, default or delinquency status, and the payoff amounts, within ten days of confirming his or her status as a successor.

 Private Right of Action– Remedies Afforded Survivors

 Neither Garn-St. Domain nor the mortgage servicing rules provide a private right of action to the successor for violations.
 SBOR does.
-Patterned after California’s Homeowner’s Bill of Rights (HBOR), if the property has not yet been sold at a trustee’s sale, a successor can seek to enjoin a foreclosure sale until the servicer complies with the law.
-The successor is not entitled to damages but may recover the attorneys’ fees.
+Patterned after California’s Homeowner’s Bill of Rights (HBOR), if the property has not yet been sold at a trustee’s sale, a successor can seek to stop a foreclosure sale until the Mortgage Servicer complies with the law.
+The successor is not entitled to damages but may recover the attorney’s fees.
 If a trustee’s sale has already occurred, the successor may recover “actual economic damages” arising from the violation.
-If the violation was “intentional, reckless, or resulted from willful misconduct” the successor is entitled to the greater of treble actual damages or statutory damages of $50,000
+If the violation was “intentional, reckless, or resulted from willful misconduct” the successor is entitled to the greater of treble actual damages or statutory damages of $50,000.

 Like HBOR, the SBOR does include a safe harbor provision, which allows a mortgage servicer to correct any SBOR violations to avoid liability.
 However, the safe harbor can only be invoked prior to a trustee’s sale.
 SBOR also provides a safe harbor for mortgage servicers that adhere to the “successors-in-interest” regulations within Regulations X and Z. A servicer’s compliance with these regulations will be “deemed to comply” with SBOR.